nestordemeure/tabularGP/README.md

 - the code uses a numbers of hacks to run without numerical problem / gpytorch bugs, we might be able to improve on that
 - i need proper kernels for the input instead of the current placeholder

+- validate tabularGPexact on multitask regression
+- reproduce indexkernel bug without fastai and send it to gpytorch developpers (or find fix)
+- use resilient cholesky as template for the noise addition
+- implement universal combinator and use it to get a product of sums kernel
+  - compare it with a dnn kernel
+  - and a sum kernel
+  - and a product kernel
+- use kmediod clustering to select inducing points (or just closest points to kmeans to get faster)

 *For more unofficial fastai extensions, see the [Fastai Extensions Repository](https://github.com/nestordemeure/fastai-extensions-repository).*